BushelScript/help/docs/tutorial/user-interaction.md

 ## Obligatory “Hello, world!”

-Okay, you can have your “hello, world” program.
+Fine, here's your “hello, world”.

 This first one uses the `alert` command to display an informative message box.
-It is analogous to AppleScript’s `display alert`, or (browser) JavaScript’s `alert()`.
+It is analogous to AppleScript’s `display alert`, or browser JavaScript’s `alert()`.

 ```applescript
 alert "Hello, world!"
 ```

-An alternative “hello, world” in BushelScript uses the `log` command to print to the standard output.
-You will only see the results of this program if you run it from the command line (you can run `bushelscript --help` for assistance with that); a log view is planned for BushelScript Editor but is not yet implemented.
+An alternative “hello, world” in BushelScript uses the `log` command to print to standard output.
+You will only see the results of this program if you run it from the command line (run `bushelscript --help` for assistance with that).
+A log view is planned for BushelScript Editor but is not yet implemented.

 ```applescript
 log "Hello, world!"